 - If you leave your pension fund invested, charges for managing the fund will continue to be applied whether or not you withdraw money from it.

 - If you decide to use money from your fund to buy a retirement income later, there’s no guarantee you’ll receive the same income which you would now.

 - Delaying your retirement date may affect any state benefits you may be eligible to receive.

 - If you have life insurance under your plan it will come to an end at your original retirement date.

 - Check with your current pension provider if there are any special features, guarantees or charges that maybe affected if you delay taking your pension.

-If you have a defined benefits pension scheme you should contact your provider to find out what your options are.
+If you have a defined benefit pension scheme you should contact your provider to find out what your options are.

 Pension Wise has been set up by the government and offers free and impartial guidance for people retiring with defined contribution pensions.
 It will help you understand what your choices are and how they work.